PTSD: What's It Like Living with PTSD?

 An Inside Look at Living with PTSD

 My name is Melissa.
-So you want to know what it’s like living with PTSD?
+Do you really want to know what it's like living with PTSD?
+Here we go.

 I am 29 years old.
 I work as a nanny for my nephew at the moment.
 I am on disability, and have been since 2005.
 It's hard for me to have a "real" job due to my depression, anxiety, and eating disorders.
 When I was working a real job at a hair salon, I couldn't handle it.
 My anxiety got so bad that I couldn't even breathe.
 Being around big crowds scares me and I feel that people are always staring at me for some reason.
 I have really bad social anxiety.

 I had an abusive father all my life.
 I can remember things from when I was 5, all the way till when I was 16; that is when my parents divorced.
-My father would hurt me in so many ways and I didn’t know how to deal or cope with what was going on.
+My father would hurt me in so many ways and I didn't know how to deal or cope with what was going on (What Is Child Abuse?
+Child Abuse Definition).
 So at 16, I slowly stopped eating.
 Eventually, my eating disorder was out of control and taking over my life.

 Goodness, I can go on and on about so much that has happened in my life.
 Thirteen years later and I am still in therapy.
 I've been through inpatient and outpatient therapy.

-Recently, in therapy, I have started to dissociate VERY badly and also when I am alone (read Holly Gray’s Dissociative Living blog).
-Sometimes it’s impossible to get me grounded back to a normal state because I’ve gotten so upset about a situation and then I start to panic really bad.
-I feel like I am crazy a lot of the time and that NO ONE understands me or what I am going through.
+Recently, in therapy, I have started to dissociate very badly and also when I am alone (read the Dissociative Living blog).
+Sometimes it's impossible to get me grounded back to a normal state because I've gotten so upset about a situation and then I start to panic.
+I feel like I am crazy a lot of the time and that no one understands me or what I am going through.

-I have made YouTube videos about PTSD, eating disorders, abuse, anxiety, depression, self-injury for years now.
+I have made YouTube videos about PTSD, eating disorders, abuse, anxiety, depression, self-injury for years now [Unfortunately, Melissa's YouTube Channel was hacked and no longer exists].
 I also suffer from self-injury.
 Making those videos is a POSITIVE outlet for me to cope with my issues and also to help others with the same illnesses and psychiatric disorders.
 I have very low self-esteem and I hate myself most of the time.
 I NEVER feel good enough, so I keep to myself and I am VERY shy!!!!
-It’s hard for me to make friends because I don’t go out much at all.
-I just hope to one day be able to eat “normal”, to not be scared ALL the time about stuff.
+It's hard for me to make friends because I don't go out much at all.
+I just hope to one day be able to eat "normal", to not be scared ALL the time about stuff.
 I just want to be happy and be able to live the best life that I can.